PlesaLab/DropSynth_BC_Mapping/README.md

 ## Makefile Targets and Running the Pipeline

+> [!NOTE]
-The workflow is orchestrated via a Makefile.
+> The workflow is orchestrated via a Makefile.
 To facilitate running the entire pipeline in a high-performance computing environment, a shell script named `consensus_makefile.sh` is provided.
 This script performs the following steps:

 1. Dynamically sets the project directory.